ZigzagSecurity/survival-guide-radare2/heap_overflow.md

 0x08049334    1 20           sym._fini
 ```

-ok so we have the winner function let's take a look.\
+ok so we have the winner function, let's take a look.
 ```
 [0xf7fd1079]> pdf @sym.winner
 / (fcn) sym.winner 61